-Indian Hill Cemetery Tree WalkIt's that time of the season again apple, pumpkin picking time and of course fall foliage will be at its peak so join us for our fall tree walk with tree experts John Kehoe and Lucy Meigs as they lead us through a tree walk through Indian Hill Cemetery in Middletown.
+Indian Hill Cemetery Fall Tree WalkIt's that time of year again.
+Apple and pumpkin picking time, and of course fall foliage will be at its peak so join us for our fall tree walk with tree expert John Kehoe as he leads us through a tree walk through Indian Hill Cemetery in Middletown.

 The one-mile walking tour will be a celebration of large variety of beautiful, old trees.
 The approximate two-hour walk will focus on 15 to 20 tree species of the over 30 species.
 Indian Hill Cemetery and its surroundings will be a beautiful setting for a wonderful fall day.
 It offers one of the highest outlooks in the Middletown region, overlooking the majestic Connecticut River Valley including the Arrigoni Bridge and much of Middletown.
 The Cemetery, part of the America Beautiful movement, was established in 1850 and spans more than forty acres.
 The concept of the America Beautiful movement was to create cemeteries as park-like settings.